Central African Republic

 BACKGROUND:

 The Office of the UN High Commissioner for Human Rights (OHCHR) reported that two CPC-affiliated armed groups, including the Unité pour la paix en Centrafrique (UPC), have perpetrated systematic and widespread conflict-related sexual violence, including rape, gang rape and sexual slavery.
-Some armed groups are increasingly using or laying explosive ordnance, particularly in the west of the country.
-The UN has documented evidence of abuses and violations by FACA and mercenaries that may amount to war crimes, including summary executions, arbitrary killings, torture, rape and forced disappearances.
+Some armed groups frequently use or lay landmines and explosive ordnance, particularly in the west and northwest.
+According to the UN Secretary-General, the number of child casualties due to explosive ordnance increased by 280 percent between July 2021-June 2023.

 The protracted crisis in CAR has its origins in the overthrow of President François Bozizé during March 2013 by the mainly Muslim Séléka rebel alliance.
 Abuses by the Séléka led to the formation of predominantly Christian anti-balaka militias and the collapse of state institutions.
 Anti-balaka and ex-Séléka forces may have committed war crimes and crimes against humanity between 2013-2015.
 Although a 2019 peace deal formally ended the conflict, armed groups continued to engage in sporadic violence.
+Trials are ongoing at the International Criminal Court for former anti-balaka leaders and a Séléka leader.
+The Special Criminal Court (SCC) has charged 45 people for war crimes and/or crimes against humanity while at least 25 cases remain under investigation.
+In April the SCC publicly issued an arrest warrant against François Bozizé – who is living in Guinea Bissau – on multiple counts of crimes against humanity committed during his presidency.

 RECENT DEVELOPMENTS: